Fruit Tree Pruning Thumb

 Keep It Clean

-It’s good practise to clean secateurs and other pruning tools between plants, to avoid spreading disease-causing bacteria and spores from one plant to another.
+It’s good practise to clean secateurs and other pruning tools between plants, to avoid spreading bacteria or spores between plants.
 It’s vital to clean tools after removing any plant parts infected by a fungal disease.

-The best way to clean is to wipe the tool blades with methylated spirits, bleach, or alcohol wipes, then rinse with water.
+• Clean tools by wiping the blades with methylated spirits, bleach, or alcohol wipes, then rinse with water.

-As part of the pruning process, it's wise to clean up any leaf litter from under trees (especially fruit trees).
+As part of the pruning process, clean up any leaf litter from under trees (especially fruit trees).
 The dead leaves can contain fungus spores and overwintering insect pests, so they should be removed and burned.

 Related products